top of page

 Community Scholarships

-The following essay questions will depend on which community scholarship(s) you will apply for.
+The following community and donor scholarships have an additional essay question to complete.
+Whether you have to do them will depend on which scholarship(s) you are interested in applying for and your eligibility.
 They must be less than 500 words and may not be completed with a video.

-• Normal Mueller and Marge Curtin: "Fifty+ years from now, what do you, as the student applicant, hope that those who know you best will say when asked to describe you?"
+• Normal Mueller & Marge Curtin Scholarship: "Fifty+ years from now, what do you, as the student applicant, hope that those who know you best will say when asked to describe you?"

-• Muskrat City Sportsman's Club: "How has your involvement in outdoor related activities helped you grow individually, expand your interest in this field, and help your community?"
+• Muskrat City Sportsman's Club Scholarship: "How has your involvement in outdoor related activities helped you grow individually, expand your interest in this field, and help your community?"

-• Kewaunee County Tavern League: "Who has been the person that has influenced you the most in your life and why?"
+• Kewaunee County Tavern League Scholarship: "Who has been the person that has influenced you the most in your life and why?"

 bottom of page